borismassesa/Self-Driving-Car/README.md

 ## The core features of this project includes:
 1. Implementation of car driving mechanics.
 2. It defines the environment (Road, car traffic and Road borders).
-3. It also simulates some  car sensors.
+3. It simulates car sensor
 4. And detects collisions, and makes the car to control itself using a neural network.

 ## Video Walkthrough